Texas waterfall hikes

 How to Check Waterfall Water Levels

-• Look at river gauges where available, especially after heavy rain or dry weeks.
+• Check local river, creek, or lake gauges where available, especially after rain or a dry stretch.

 Best Hiking Trails to Texas Waterfalls